Rural Health Clinic Cost Report - Useful

 information to help new providers establish the rate for

-The Primary Care
+The current approval for the Primary Care Enhanced

 Medicaid-enrolled primary care physicians who qualify for